cyclr/docs/pages/embedding/call-a-connector-method.md

 ### Get Account Connectors

-Let's get a list of installed account connectors from your account, so Cyclr knows which account connector you want to make the request with.
+Let's get a list of installed account connectors from your account so Cyclr knows which account connector you want to make the request with.

 #### Request: